samd-systems/palo-alto-labs/Incident-Source-NAT-Conflict-on-Palo-Alto-NGFW/README.md

 2. Confirmed the HTTPS DNAT rule remained configured to eliminate configuration removal as a cause.
 3. Inspected traffic logs and observed no zone transition to DMZ, indicating destination translation was not occurring.
 4. Opened detailed session view and confirmed source translation occurred while destination translation did not.
-5. Correlated the translation behavior with NAT rule order and identified a broad outbound source NAT rule positioned above the DNAT rule.
+5. Correlated the translation behavior with NAT rule order and identified a source NAT rule positioned above the DNAT rule.

 The absence of destination translation, combined with observed source translation, directed attention to NAT evaluation order rather than DNAT rule existence.

 ## Root Cause

-A generic outbound source NAT rule evaluated before the HTTPS DNAT rule due to NAT rule order precedence.
+A source NAT rule evaluated before the HTTPS DNAT rule due to NAT policy order precedence.

 This prevented destination translation, causing the session to remain in the Outside-Zone and match the intrazone-default discard rule.

 ## Resolution

-Reordered NAT policies to ensure the HTTPS DNAT rule evaluated before the generic outbound source NAT rule and committed the configuration.
+Reordered NAT policies to ensure the HTTPS DNAT rule evaluated before the source NAT rule and committed the configuration.

 ## Validation After Fix